Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Problem Formulation

 \subsection{Sensor Placement Framework}

-In this paper, we study among others the effect of the selected sensors in \eqref{eq:dynamics} on $\text{mmse}(x_0)$ and $\text{mmse}(x_k)$.
-Therefore, this translates to the following conditions on $C_k$, for all $k\geq 0$, in accordance with the minimal sensor placement literature (\cite{olshevsky2014minimal}).
+In this paper, we study the effect of the selected sensors in \eqref{eq:dynamics} on $\text{mmse}(x_0)$ and $\text{mmse}(x_k)$.
+Therefore, this translates to the following conditions on $C_k$, for all $k\geq 0$, in accordance with the minimal \mbox{sensor placement literature~\cite{olshevsky2014minimal}.}

 \begin{myassump}[$C$ is a full row-rank constant zero-one matrix] For all $k\geq 0$, $C_k=C \in R^{c \times n}$, where $C$ is a zero-one constant matrix.
 Specifically, each row of $C$ has one element equal to one, and each column at most one, such that $C$ has rank $c$. \end{myassump}